Meet Father John Huber, CSB

 During his sophomore year at Aquinas Institute, each student took a personality test to help determine a career path based on an individual’s strengths and weaknesses.
-Member of Clergy was at the top of the John’s list.
+Clergy member was at the top of the John’s list.
 “Not that I obeyed the results, but it helped me recognize where my strengths and desires were,” he said.
 “I had Basilian teachers in the classroom and I could see myself doing what they were doing,” he said.

 After graduation, he explored joining the priesthood by attending both Basilian and diocesan vocation retreats.
 He admired the comradery amongst the Basilians and became a Basilian associate while studying French and Spanish at St. John Fisher College.
 During the summers he went on retreats to Strawberry Island and was able to form strong bonds with the other college aged associates from around Canada and the United States.